-Hôtel du Vieux Québec has installed two green roofs.
+Hôtel du Vieux Québec has installed three green roofs.
 Our rooftop gardens grow an assortment of organic vegetables, flowers, herbs and other plants.
 This helps to keep part of the hotel cool in the summer thereby lowering our energy consumption, sequesters carbon and captures runoff rainwater.
 This also enables us to provide fresh organic produce for staff and clients.
 We also insure that our gardens have plants that help revive the health of bees, butterflies, birds, bats, and other pollinators in our area.

 All new furniture is custom made by local Quebecois craftsmen using materials that are consistent with the highest standards of LEED building.

 We also exclusively use Forest Stewardship Council (FSC) certified wood in all renovation and capital projects.

 The bistro restaurant - Le Tournebroche, which is attached to the hotel, follows our philosophy of being ecologically responsible.
 It features fresh locally grown organic food.
 The restaurant uses the vegetables, fruits and herbs grown in the summer on our rooftop gardens and uses the honey from our beehives in its desserts, cocktails and gourmet specialties.

 We use a heat exchanger to capture and reuse heat from drain water to pre-heat incoming water.
 This technology reduces our primary energy consumption for water heating.